pglombardo/PasswordPusher/README.md

 ![Password Pusher Front Page](https://s3-eu-west-1.amazonaws.com/pwpush/pwpush_logo_2014.png)

-PasswordPusher is an opensource application to communicate passwords over the web.
+Password Pusher is an opensource application to communicate passwords over the web.
 Links to passwords expire after a certain number of views and/or time has passed.

 Hosted at [pwpush.com](https://pwpush.com) but you can also easily run your own instance internally on Docker, Kubernetes, OpenShift or on Heroku with just a few steps.

-[Follow PasswordPusher on Twitter](https://twitter.com/pwpush) for the latest news, updates and changes.
+[Follow Password Pusher on Twitter](https://twitter.com/pwpush) for the latest news, updates and changes.

 [![CircleCI](https://circleci.com/gh/pglombardo/PasswordPusher/tree/master.svg?style=svg)](https://circleci.com/gh/pglombardo/PasswordPusher/tree/master)

-# 💾 Running your own Instance of PasswordPusher
+# 💾 Running your own Instance of Password Pusher

 ## On Heroku